EscoLessgo/fillfast/DEPLOYMENT_GUIDE.md

 1.  **Open your project in the Discord Developer Portal.**
 2.  **Go to `OAuth2` settings.**
 3.  **Add the Redirect**:
-    *   Add your production URL (e.g., `https://your-game.vercel.app` or similar) to the Redirects list.
+    *   Add your production URL: `https://dnboxes.velarixsolutions.nl`
     *   Also ensure `http://localhost:5173` is there for local testing.
 4.  **Set Your Client ID**:
     *   Create a file named `.env` in the root of your project folder.